Pompano Beach

 Coral Ridge Park

 A central community park with a pool, sports fields, playground, and community center.
-Popular for family gatherings and recreation programs.
+Popular for community gatherings and recreation programs.

 Tradewinds Park

 A 63-acre park with a fishing pier, nature trails, picnic pavilions, and a butterfly garden.
-Also home to the annual holiday train display.
+Also home to the annual seasonal train display.

 Pompano Beach Green Market